Boosting the Adversarial Transferability of Surrogate Models with Dark Knowledge: Related works

 where $e_y$ denotes a one-hot vector with true label $y$, and the cross-entropy loss function $\mathbf{CE}(p,q)$ is defined as $\mathbf{CE}(p,q)=-\sum_i p_i \log q_i$.
 The softmax function $\mathbb{S}: \mathbb{R}^K \rightarrow \mathbb{R}^K$ is used to normalize the outputs of a DNN to a probability distribution, which means $\mathbb{S}(z)_i=\exp(z_i)/\sum_{j=1}^K \exp(z_j)$.
 The $\| \cdot \|$ denotes a norm function, and we focus on $\mathcal{L}_{\infty}$ norm in this paper.
 The $\epsilon$ is the maximum allowed magnitude of perturbation.
 The generated adversarial example $x^*$ looks similarly to $x$ but can fool the DNN model parameterized by $\theta$ (also called victim model).

-However, the victim model is often a black-box model in practice.
-Thus, we can not access its parameters $\theta$.
-Distinguishing from the white-box model $f(x;\theta)$, we denote the black-box victim classification model as $\mathcal{M}(x):\mathbb{R}^d \rightarrow \{1,2,\cdots,K\}$, which directly outputs the predicted class of an input image.
-To attack the black-box victim model $\mathcal{M}$, we should first train a white-box surrogate model parameterized by $\theta$, and then generate the adversarial example $x^*$ by attacking this surrogate model $\theta$.
-Finally, the $x^*$ is directly used to attack the victim model $\mathcal{M}$.
-This process is called transfer-based attack as shown in Fig.~\ref{fig:pipeline}.
-Normally, a surrogate model $\theta$ is trained by solving the following optimization problem.
+However, the victim model is often inaccessible in practice.
+To attack a black-box victim model, we should first train a white-box surrogate model $\theta$, and use it to generate the adversarial example $x^*$.
+This adversarial example is then directly used to attack the victim model.
+Normally, a surrogate model $\theta$ is trained by solving the following optimization problem with a stochastic gradient descent optimizer:

-Once the surrogate model is trained, the untargeted adversarial examples can be generated by solving optimization problem~\eqref{eq:eq_un} on the surrogate model $\theta$.
-There were many approaches proposed for generating the adversarial examples in previous works.
-For example, the fast gradient sign method (FGSM)~\cite{goodfellow2014explaining} computes the adversarial example with:

-FGSM can be extended to an iterative version and boosted by introducing a momentum factor.
-It is known as momentum iterative fast gradient sign method (MI-FGSM)~\cite{dong2018boosting} which executes the following steps in an iteration:

-with $x_0=x$ and \atn{$g_0=\textbf{0}$, and finally produces} the result $x^{adv}=x_N$.
-Here, $\textrm{Clip}_x^{\epsilon} \{ \cdot \}$ function projects adversarial example to an $\epsilon$-ball of $x$ under the $\mathcal{L}_{\infty}$ norm, $\beta$ is a step size, $\mu$ is a momentum factor, and $N$ is the number of iterations.
-Most existing adversarial example optimizers can be seen as a variant of MI-FGSM, including~\cite{xie2019improving,dong2019evading,yang2020delving,wang2021admix,wu2021improving}.
-In this \atn{work}, the momentum diverse inputs iterative fast gradient sign method (M-DI$^2$-FGSM)~\cite{xie2019improving} is \atn{considered as a representative of them}, which transforms the inputs with a pre-defined probability $p_t$ at each iteration. \atn{These methods will be used as the adversarial example optimizer.}

-The methods can be easily extended for \atn{the targeted attack}, i.e. generating an adversarial example $x^*$ which is misclassified as a pre-defined target label $y_t$, by minimizing the cross-entropy between the one-hot label $e_{y_t}$ and the predicted probability $\mathbb{S}(f(x^*;\theta))$.
-However, \atn{it is pointed out in}~\cite{zhao2021on} that the cross-entropy loss may suffer from vanishing gradient problem for targeted attack.
-To avoid this issue, a stronger attack was proposed for targeted attack~\cite{zhao2021on}, which generates adversarial examples by maximizing the predicted confidence of the targeted label $y_t$: